 The eggs that are not ovulated (from the initial 200,000) all die naturally.
 Currently, there are no treatments to improve ovarian reserve or restore egg numbers.
 A woman’s ovarian reserve is primarily determined by genetics, however some external factors accelerate egg loss.
 These include prior ovarian surgery, some chemotherapy agents, radiation to the pelvis, and smoking cigarettes.

 It generally consists of a blood draw to test antimullerian hormone levels (AMH), and an ultrasound to check your antral follicle count.
-Your physician may recommend additional testing, depending on your personal medical history.
+Your provider may recommend additional testing, depending on your personal medical history.